jimenofonseca/BSTS-SG/README.md

 ## Cite

 J. A. Fonseca, BSTS-SG 1.0.
-Bayesian Structural Timeseries Model for the Causal Impact Analysis of Behavioral Interventions on Energy Consumption in Singapore.
-Github.
+An ensemble timeseries model for the evaluation of energy conservation strategies in Singaporean households.
+Report – Cooling Singapore, ETH Zurich.
 2020